Jssyi/Final-Project/README.md

 ## Variables

-Our data includes 10 different variables listed here.
+Our data includes 10 different variables listed below.
+All are functionally categorical except for the salary and salary_in_usd variables.
+For our work, we chose to use the salary_in_usd variable and ignore the original unconverted salary variable.

-Variables (10):

 work_year -\> (2020-2024)